Public Health Community Grant Fund

 • ordinary running costs of your service

-• costs of equipment or materials that are not directly used for your new initiative
+• costs of equipment or materials that are not directly used for your initiative

 Apply

-If your application is successful, you will have approximately 1 year from when you receive the funding to deliver the project.
+If your application is successful, your project must be delivered within the same financial year.
 You will have to return any grant funds if the project is not delivered or the organisation receiving the funding stops operating.

-You will need to provide a report on the agreed key performance indicators halfway through the project, as well as an evaluation at the end of the project - we will provide a template for this.
+You will need to provide a interim report, including budget spend, halfway through the project, as well as an evaluation at the end of the project, which must be returned no later than the end of March 2026.
+You can download a copy of the evaluation form (docx).